broeker/montana-tools-project/pages/initialvalues.md

       initialValues={ values }
 ```

 However, as noted in the video above, this is not entirely functional because the form will NOT pick up data until the form field is visible.
-Because we are handling visibility using React state, many of the fields are hidden and do not get re-populated until you manually trigger the field.
+Because we are handling field visibility using React state, many of the fields are hidden and do not get re-populated until you manually trigger the field (e.g. change from "yes" to "no" and back).

-For the first several steps, we manually checked this by checking the initialValues form value in addition to the state, for example:
+For the first several steps of the app, we fixed this by checking the initialValues form value in addition to the state, for example:

 **InitiateInterview.js**